jessicablank/hellocucumber/README.md

 ### 2. Successfully translate the .feature files into another file format.
 * I want to export the original feature files themselves, not the test results, so that I can use [Pandoc](https://pandoc.org/scripting-1.11.html) to create documentation for my BDD tests.
-* I found a glorious simple solution written by an awesome developer at this repo [https://github.com/melke/features2html](https://github.com/melke/features2html).
-I've updated his code to ES6 syntax and I most certainly owe Mr. Melke a coffee or a beer.
+* I found a glorious solution written by an awesome developer at this repo [https://github.com/melke/features2html](https://github.com/melke/features2html).
+In true open-source fashion, I've borrowed his code to play with.

+* Running `npm start` will generate an HTML document from the .feature files contained within
+* Limitations: The current template does not recognize a gherkin table so that feature file is returned with ipsum text.

+## As a developer, I want a simple solution for parsing my gherkin files into

+### What is BDD
+* Discovery
+* Formulation
+* Automation